 Inspect the impeller, and replace it if cracked or badly worn.
-Install the same thickness of impeller shims (12) as previously removed, and screw the impeller onto the shaft until tight.
+Install the same thickness of impeller shims (12) as previously removed.
+Apply Loctite No. 243 on the impeller and shaft threads, then screw the impeller onto the shaft until tight.